Draco (legislator)

-Draco (Note: /ˈdreɪkoʊ/; Δράκων) was the first legislator of Athens in Ancient Greece, according to Athenian tradition.
+Draco (Note: /ˈdreɪkoʊ/; Δράκων) was the first legislator of Athens in Ancient Greece according to Athenian tradition and was active about 625 to 600 BC.
 He replaced the system of oral law and blood feud by the Draconian constitution, a written code to be enforced only by a court of law.
 His laws were supposed to have been very harsh, establishing the death penalty for most offenses.
 Tradition held that all of his laws were repealed by Solon, save for those on homicide.
 An inscription from 409/8 BC contains part of the current law and refers to it as "the law of Draco about homicide".
 Nothing is known about the specifics of other laws established by Draco.

 According to some scholars, Draco may have been a fictional figure, entirely or in part.
 Biographical information about him is almost entirely lacking; he was held to have established his legal code in the year 621/620 BC.
 Since the 18th century, the adjective draconian (δρακόντειος, drakónteios) refers to similarly unforgiving rules or laws.